 - Install carbon monoxide detectors in your home as they will warn you of any gas entering your home.

-- The National Electric Safety Code (NESC) requires an emergency generator to be connected to the wiring system through a double-throw switch, to disconnect the generator from the cooperative's lines when it's being used.
+- The National Electric Code (NEC) and the National Electric Safety Code (NESC) require an emergency generator to be connected to the wiring system with the use of a UL-approved transfer switch, to disconnect the generator from the cooperative's lines when it's being used.

 - Always ground the generator in accordance with the manufacturer's instructions.